 (c) if a Force Majeure Event continues for 60 days.

 Consequences of termination

 14.4 If the Agreement is terminated:

 (a) we will immediately calculate a final Invoice on the date of termination; and

 (b) the Landlord must pay us all amounts owing to us up to the date of termination.

 14.5 If a Lease is terminated by the Tenant, the Landlord assumes responsibility for all Fees until we are notified of such termination.
 We will issue an invoice and the Landlord must make payment within 14 days of the date of the invoice.

 14.6 From the date we are notified that a Lease has been terminated, this Agreement (as between the Landlord and us) will be suspended and the Landlord will not be liable to pay us the Fees or the Subscription Fee.

-14.7 If a new tenant moves into the Premises, that tenant, the Landlord and the Property Manager must each agree to the terms of this Agreement to obtain the Matter Services and the Landlord will be charged a Set-Up Fee to connect the new tenant to the Matter Services.
+14.7 If a new tenant moves into the Premises, that tenant, the Landlord and the Property Manager must each agree to the terms of this Agreement to obtain the Matter Services.